About Public Pools

 Health inspectors visit multiple family dwellings annually (i.e. apartment buildings and condominiums with 5 or more units at private and commercial properties), and swimming pools and spas (approximately 12,000) associated with these buildings to make sure that residential housing within Los Angeles County is safe, sanitary, and fit for human habitation.
 Inspections are also conducted to address complaints, for example, complaints of green or poorly maintained pools.
-Inspections are conducted by the District Surveillance and Enforcement (DSE) Branch.
+Inspections are conducted by the District Inspection (DI) Branch.
 Contact DSE Branch for questions and complaints.

 Health inspectors visit and enforce laws and regulations relating to approximately 3,200 public pools in Los Angeles County.
 This includes swimming pools, spas, wading pools and special purpose pools located at hotels and motels, public and private schools, health clubs, city and county parks, mobile home parks, resorts and organizations, medical facilities, and water theme parks.
 Inspections are conducted by the Recreational Waters Program.
 Please contact Recreational Waters Program for questions and complaints.

 Construction plans for all new public pools and renovations of existing pools are reviewed and approved by the Recreational Waters Program.

 The Recreational Waters program Certifies Individuals as Swimming Pool Service Technicians.
 All individuals engaged in the business of maintaining pools are required to be certified by Los Angeles County.